TZer0/tzer0.github.io/discord.md

 The general tip is to not make your server noisy in this regard.

+* The more you ping, the less attention people will pay.
+* Only ping if there are actualy important things happening.
+Don't ping for someone's birthday or similarly personal things.
+Do ping for fundraisers, complete server overhauls, and absolutely critical information that people need right here and now.
+If you're creating a channel, that's worth being in announcements, but not a ping.
 * First of all: do not let regular users ping.
 People will make mistakes and it'll be grating.
 It also reduces easy spam opportunities.
 * Do not ping for trivial things such as simple opinion-checking or that you're drunk.
 * Rather than pinging @everyone/@here for an event, create roles that can be pinged instead and let people pick those if they wish to be pinged.
 Tip: as an admin you can ping roles that are otherwise not pingable.